Orlando Immigration Waiver Attorneys – Provisional Domestic Waiver I-601A

 The purpose of the provisional waiver program is to reduce the amount of time U. S. citizens are separated from their immediate relatives (spouse, children and parents) who are in the process of applying for lawful permanent residence.
 The process allows applicants to apply for the provisional unlawful presence waiver while they are still in the United States and before they leave to attend an immigrant visa interview abroad in their countries of origin.
-Individuals who have accrued more than six months (180 days) of unlawful presence while in the United States are subject to the unlawful presence bar for up to ten years.
-An unlawful presence bar means that the applicant may be prevented from returning to the United States for as much as ten years.
+Individuals who have accrued more than six months (180 days) of unlawful presence while in the United States are subject to the unlawful presence bar for three years whereas those who have unlawful presence of more than a year are barred from re-admission for ten years.
 Previously, immediate relatives could not file a waiver until after they have appeared for an immigrant visa interview abroad.
 In other words, the applicant had to obtain a waiver while outside the United States in order to overcome the unlawful presence inadmissibility bar before they can return to the United States.
-However, under the new provisional waiver process the applicant is able to have the majority of the process completed while still present in the United States.
+However, under the provisional waiver process the applicant is able to have the majority of the process completed while still present in the United States.

 Who is eligible to apply for the provisional Unlawful presence Waiver?